helidon-io/helidon/docs/mp/guides/tracing.md

 ## Introduction

 Distributed tracing is a critical feature of microservice based applications, since it traces workflow both within a service and across multiple services.
 This provides insight to sequence and timing data for specific blocks of work, which helps you identify performance and operational issues.
-Helidon MP includes support for distributed tracing through the [OpenTracing API][opentracing-api].
-Tracing is integrated with WebServer and Security using either the [Zipkin][zipkin] or [Jaeger][jaeger] tracers.
+Helidon MP includes support for distributed tracing through the [OpenTracing API](https://opentracing.io).
+Tracing is integrated with WebServer and Security using either the [Zipkin](https://zipkin.io) or [Jaeger](https://www.jaegertracing.io) tracers.

 ### Tracing Concepts